flythereddflagg/flythereddflagg.github.io/python_book/docs/03-CLI.md

-This interface was at one point the only way to use a computer.
+This interface was, at one point, the only way to use a computer.
 Generally speaking, if you wanted to explore files, play a computer game or use any program, this was the way you needed to do it.
 There were no windowing systems or point-and-click interfaces.
 The way you did anything was to type commands into the prompt (seen above as the text after the `$`) and look at the output that resulted.
 We will be doing something similar in this lesson.
 To enter any command simply type the command in and press Enter.

 Secondly, you should be familiar with basic terminology relating to file systems.
 Important words you need to know are in bold font (i.e. words like **folder,** **file**, **program** and **app** or **application**").
 I will use the words **directory** and **folder** interchangeably.

 All file systems I have seen start with a **root folder** (usually `C:\` for Windows and `/` for OS X and Linux).
 File systems start at this root folder and the root folder contains a tree of sub-folders in which all files are organized.
 You will sometimes see folders referred to as **parent folders** to their sub-folders and their sub-folders as **child folders** to the **parent folder**.
-This relationship is a common way of undertanding relationships between files and folders.
-The address of a particlar file or folder is called its **path**.
+This relationship is a common way of understanding relationships between files and folders.
+The address of a particular file or folder is called its **path**.
 The path of a file or folder is a string of text with each folder name separated by `\` (for Windows) or `/` (for OS X or Linux).
 Examples of paths are: `C:\Users\mer\Documents\a_file.py` (for Windows) or `/home/mer/Documents/a_file.py` (for OS X or Linux).

  We will explore this via the command line and cover how to do basic navigation and commands.
 The command line is a large and powerful interface so this lesson is by no means comprehensive.
 It is intended to get you just competent enough to do programming.
 We will explore more about the command line later.